HarryS2496/Kings-Fist-Webnovel/chapters/chapter1.md

 <br>
 <br>

-He arrived at the castle entrance.
+Gerwyn arrived at the castle entrance.

 The two guards at the front let him inside without a word.